 Wrapping up

-• Use machine learning to classify user-generated content
+- Use machine learning to classify user-generated content.

-• Run a sentiment analysis to discover what your app store reviews are saying about users’ experiences with your product
+- Run a sentiment analysis to discover what your app store reviews are saying about users’ experiences with your product.

 It’s hard to put quantitative UX research in a box.
 Take all of these key areas as a jumping off point, rather than an attempt to exhaustively define quantitative UX researchers’ job role.

-I hope you learned something in this post.
-Please follow along on LinkedIn to see future posts from me.
+Sign up for my spam-free newsletter below or follow along on LinkedIn to see future posts from me.